 Don’t just walk through history.
 Do history.

 Make your visit memorable with these field trip options.
-Register in advance for a student workshop or take advantage of our free in-gallery experiences.
+Take advantage of our free in-gallery experiences, enhanced field trip experiences, or virtual opportunities.

 IDEA Stations